-The effect of these changes tweaked the weekly spot commodity milk value for southern Australian dairy manufacturers down by 1 cent to $6.29/kgMS.
+The net effect of these changes lifted the commodity milk value for southern Australian dairy manufacturers by 19 cents to $7.09/kgMS.

 The spot commodity milk value (CMV) is updated weekly by us as an estimate of milk value based on weekly spot prices for key commodities and the average industry product mix, converted to Australian dollar, net of costs.

 Between 2011/12 and 2017/18 the CMV has averaged over 80% of final farmgate returns – ranging between 70% and 95% of the final average price paid by manufacturers in southern Australia.
 For more information on the CMV calculation please visit this page.